pharmpy/pharmpy/docs/modelsearch.rst

 The modelsearch tool is available both in Pharmpy/pharmr and from the command line.

-To initiate modelsearch in Python:
+To initiate modelsearch in Python/R:

 .. pharmpy-code::

+    from pharmpy.modeling import read_model, read_modelfit_results
     from pharmpy.tools import run_modelsearch

     start_model = read_model('path/to/model')